itairaz1/smarthome/switcher/calendar-events/README.md

 * Working integration between switcher and home assistant
 * Access to home assistant file system (like Samba share)
 * Basic knowledge in yaml

+## Limitations
+* Event's duration is support up to 90m
+* Edit the event (like duration) when the event already started is not supported

 ## Steps
 1. (Optional) Add a calendar for boiler or use your main calendar.